strohs/rust-key-value-store/README.md

 You will need to have installed at least Rust version 1.56 as well as Cargo.

 ## Running
-build the library and its client and server executables:
+build the kvs library and its client and server executables:
 > cargo build

 ### start the kvs-server